waylad/moonwar/README.md

 ### Demo: https://EndOfSpace.io

-End Of Space is a space shooter game on Trust EVM with upgradable NFT spaceships and a built-in DSL for you to create your own adventures!
+End Of Space is a space shooter game on [Trust EVM](https://trust.one/), the official EVM compatible L2 of EOS.
+End Of Space has upgradable NFT spaceships and a built-in DSL for you to create your own adventures!
 Let's first look into the game itself then the DSL.

-Note the clever play on word that EOS here means End Of Space but also the blockchain the game is running on!
+Note the clever play on word here : EOS means End Of Space but also the blockchain the game is running on!

+Note also that we chose Trust EVM on EOS for its speed and affordable gas price, but the game could be deployed on any EVM compatible blockchain.

 ## About the game